Department of Multicultural Women's and Gender Studies

 WS 4113.
 The Family.
 A sociological and feminist analysis of the family as an institution and of the processes and dynamics of the interpersonal relations of marriage and family life.
 Three lecture hours a week.
 Credit: Three hours.

 WS 4203.
 Family Violence and Sexual Assault.
-Examines the various forms of family violence and sexual assault with an emphasis on women as victims and as survivors.
-Theoretical explanations, research literature, treatment, and prevention will be studied in relation to child abuse, battering, incest, and sexual assault.
+Practice implications of various forms of family violence and sexual assault with an emphasis on women as victims and survivors.
+Theoretical explanations, research literature, policies, treatment issues, and prevention strategies in relation to child abuse, battering, incest, and intimate sexual violence.
 Three lecture hours a week.
 Credit: Three hours.

 WS 4493.
 Feminist Theory.
 Explores the diversity of feminist theories and their applications to the social, political, and intellectual contexts of women's lives.
 Includes consideration of historical context for the development of the theoretical perspectives and critiques their analytical strengths and weaknesses.
 Attention also given to particular theorists.
 Prerequisite: WS 2013.
 Three lecture hours a week.
 Credit: Three hours.